-After you determine Total Forecast it is important to write it down.
+After you determine the Total Forecast it is important to write it down.
 You should track how you are doing compared to your forecast and record any changes you make from week to week.
-If you have a predictive analytics platform you need make sure it is tracking your forecasts.
+If you have a predictive analytics platform you need to make sure it is tracking your forecasts.
 Without recording how you do, there is no chance to improve.

 The figure below is one way to record a series of forecasts.
 The blue area is the Inter-Quarter Forecast.
 It represents the remaining in-quarter expectation for all deals that have been in the pipeline since Day 1.
 The black area is the Intra-Quarter Forecast.
 This represents the sales expectation from deals that were not in the pipeline on Day 1.
 The teal area is Actual Sales.
 This is the total value of all won deals from the current quarter.

 Recording a series of forecasts in this way helps us understand how accurate we forecast.
 The Day 1 Forecast accuracy, in this case, is -4.2%.
 This is based on the forecast made on April 3rd of $8.3M and Actual Sales of $8.66M.
 It is also good to note that the Inter-Quarter Forecast makes up about 67% of the total forecast.
 This is a good number to track in order to pick up changes in your business.